mrtanush18/Real-Time-Algorithmic-Stock-Trading-System/README.md

 + `python news-producer.py`
 + `python prices-producer.py`

-Start the Flink SQL client:
+Then go back to the same terminal, where you started Docker & start the Flink SQL client:
 + `docker compose run sql-client`

 Copy and execute all commands from the `ddl.sql` file to create the required tables and views needed for visualization.